GuidanceMantras/GuidanceMantras/README.md

 ### Exams
 - There are lots of government jobs for engineering degree holder in Civil/Electrical/Mechanical via SSC(Staff Selection Committe)/(State)PSC
+- Always remember government exams are not tough, but it is competative.
+More people wants government jobs. so

 ### Government Exams
 - Start preparing for government exams at 20(3 years degree) or 21 years old(4 years degree)
 - Some government jobs are not good in the first 5-10 years, after that government jobs are best in life